tombye/trexit/_posts/2017-07-03-quesnoy-like-quinoa.markdown

 ---
 On Saturday we walked from Valenciennes to Le Quesnoy.

-We quickly realised that pronouncing Quesnoy was beyond our rusty french.
+We quickly realised that pronouncing Quesnoy was beyond our rusty French.

 The tourist information in Valenciennes said "kays-noi" but nobody else did.